dan-fritchman/Thesis/content.md

 my_asap7_nmos(l=7e-9, w=1e-6)
 ```

-This is probably the second biggest difference between Hdl21 schematics and most other schematic systems.
-There is no backing "database", no "links" to out-of-source libraries.
-The types of all devices are dictated by code-strings, interpreted by programs ingesting the schematic.
+Hdl21 schematics include no backing "database" and no "links" to out-of-source libraries.
+The types of all devices are dictated by code-strings, interpreted by programs which execute the schematic as code.

 For a schematic to produce a valid Hdl21 generator, the result of evaluating each instance's `of` field must be:

 - An Hdl21 `Instantiable`, and
 - Include the same ports as the symbol

-## Schematics as Circuits, particularly Hdl21 Generators

-[Hdl21](https://github.com/dan-fritchman/Hdl21) is a high-productivity analog hardware description library (HDL) embedded in Python.
-Hdl21's `Generator`s are Python functions which produce circuit `Module`s.
-Hdl21 schematics are designed to seamlessly import into Hdl21-based Python programs, as a kind of "graphical Python module".
+FIXME: inverter image

 The inverter pictured above (with or without the emoji) roughly translates to the following Python code: